splondike/talon_mystuff/README.md

 This is just a bunch of small customisations I've made for my own Talon workflows.
 It's not really a standalone package.
-It's uses my talon\_ui\_helper package, the knausj repo, and some pop to action/macro stuff made by fidgetingbits.
+It's uses my talon\_ui\_helper and talon\_telector packages, and the knausj repo.